Anurima Banerji

 About

-In 2013, her essay “Dance and the Distributed Body,” published in About Performance, received the Gertrude Lippincott Award from the Society of Dance History Scholars.
-She also won the 2007 Outstanding Graduate Research Award from the Congress on Research in Dance for her essay “Paratopias of Performance: The Choreographic Practices of Chandralekha,” later included in Planes of Composition: Dance, Theory, and the Global(Seagull Books, 2009).
-Additional writings appear in the journals Contemporary Theatre Review, Economic and Political Weekly, South Asian History and Culture, and Women and Performance, and edited volumes like The Moving Space: Women in Dance, Performance Cultures as Epistemic Cultures, and the Oxford Handbook of Dance Reenactment.
+Banerji’s scholarly work has garnered numerous distinctions.
+Recently, her essay “The Epistemic Politics of Indian Classical Dance” was recognized with an Honorable Mention for the 2025 Sally Banes Publication Prize given by the American Society for Theatre Research; it appears in Performance Cultures as Epistemic Cultures, Volume II (Routledge, 2023).
+In 2013, her article “Dance and the Distributed Body,” published in About Performance, received the Gertrude Lippincott Award from the Society of Dance History Scholars.
+Earlier, she won the 2007 Outstanding Graduate Research Award from the Congress on Research in Dance for “Paratopias of Performance: The Choreographic Practices of Chandralekha,” later included as a chapter in Planes of Composition: Dance, Theory, and the Global (Seagull Books, 2009).
+Her additional writings are featured in journals such as Contemporary Theatre Review, Economic and Political Weekly, Shenlunji, South Asian History and Culture, and Women and Performance, alongside the edited volumes Archival Entanglements, The Moving Space: Women in Dance, and The Oxford Handbook of Dance Reenactment.